Recommended Custom Gaming Builds

 As for the RAM we have gone with the Corsair Vengeance 16GB (2x8GB) DDR3 1600 MHz which is a very popular choice amongst gamers.
 This RAM is super fast and very reliable.

-Now to the all-important graphics card and we have opted for the very powerful EVGA GeForce GTX770 SuperClocked 2GB Video Card which has just recently been released on the market.
+Now to the all-important graphics card and we have opted for the very powerful EVGA GeForce GTX770 SuperClocked 2GB Video Card which was released fairly recently.
 This card is our current pick as the best bang for your buck high-end card.
 With one of these beasts in your build you can expect to comfortably play any demanding game on the highest settings, and if you ever need the extra grunt later on down the track in a few years you can always easily add another 770 running in SLI mode which will give your system a nice performance boost.

 The hard drive chosen is the Western Digital Blue 1TB Hard Drive which is great value and runs fast.
 Western Digital are your best bet for reliable storage drives these days.
 1TB is a huge amount of storage and this will be more than enough for most PC builders.
-We have also added a solid state drive to this build to store your operating system for super-fast loading.
-The Crucial M500 120GB Solid State Drive is a great value choice and will do the job well.
+We have also added a solid state drive to this build to store your operating system and some programs for super-fast loading.
+The Crucial M500 120GB Solid State Drive is a great value choice and with 120GB you can easily fit your operating system, a few of your most-used programs, and even a few games on top of that.

 Next up is the case which houses all your important components, and the Cooler Master HAF 922 Mid Tower Case truly is amazing value.
 At only 100 dollars this case has it all and is perfect for a new gaming build.
 Along with a very aesthetically-pleasing design this case is strongly built and quality throughout with all the features that you need from a good case such as built-in cooling, efficient cable management, and plenty of room.